Wilder1222/GeniusFlow-X/README.md

 ---

+## Foreword

+I am a backend software engineer specializing in Java.
+I believe that in the AI era, the future belongs to **Full Stack + AI** rapid applications.
+As a beginner in frontend and full-stack development, this is my first experiment with **Full Stack + AI**.
+Prior to this, I had no experience with Next.js frameworks and related tech stacks.

+This project is **100% developed using Antigravity**.

+**Features are currently incomplete and actively being updated.**

 ## 📖 Introduction

 **GeniusFlow-X** is a modern learning tool that fuses **AI Content Generation** with the **Advanced Spaced Repetition Algorithm (FSRS)**.
 We are dedicated to making knowledge acquisition and retention easier and more efficient through technology.